sakuraet/sakuraet.github.io/projects/warriorhub.md

 This project gave me hands-on experience with collaborative software engineering beyond individual assignments.
 Working in a shared codebase taught me the importance of clear issue scoping, version control discipline, and communication when multiple developers are contributing simultaneously.

-I learned that building a reliable application requires more than just adding features—it involves enforcing role-based access, maintaining data consistency, handling edge cases, and continuously debugging as new functionality is introduced.
+I learned that building a reliable application requires more than just adding features, it involves enforcing role-based access, maintaining data consistency, handling edge cases, and continuously debugging as new functionality is introduced.
 I also gained a deeper appreciation for project management practices like Issue Driven Project Management, which helped keep development organized and progress visible.

 Overall, WarriorHub strengthened my understanding of software engineering as an iterative, team-based process that balances technical implementation, system reliability, and coordination among developers.